 As a responsible company, it is also in Orion’s interest to fight by all applicable means against the increasing availability of fake drugs.
 All our employees are anticipated to take rapid initiative for action if alerted by any signal of counterfeit versions of Orion’s products.

 Pharmaceutical companies have a legal responsibility to share information on their medicinal products to healthcare professionals and patients to ensure their safe and proper use.
 Communication concerning prescription medicines is subject to strict regulation, which emphasises that the arguments and information must be in accordance with the product information leaflet confirmed for the product.
 Orion’s sales and marketing organisations for pharmaceuticals follow a broad range of instruction and guidelines.
 These comprise the locally valid legislation and other requirements concerning medicinal products, marketing and communication, consumers and competition and the International Code on Advertising and Marketing Communication Practice.
-Equally important are also our internal guidelines which correspond to the EFPIA Codes of Practice, as well as the Orion Group’s Code of Conduct and corporate policies.
+Equally important are also our internal guidelines which adhere to the principles of pharma industry ethical codes (for example the EFPIA Codes of Practice), as well as the Orion Group’s Code of Conduct and corporate policies.